R0rt1z2/GrindrPlus/README.md

 ## Acknowledgments
 This project relies on several third-party libraries, and we extend our gratitude to their authors for their valuable contributions.
 For a complete list of these dependencies, please refer to the [dependencies](https://github.com/R0rt1z2/GrindrPlus/blob/master/app/build.gradle.kts#L67-L79) section of the `build.gradle.kts` file.

+Parts of the manager were coded with the help of [Vendetta's Manager](https://github.com/vendetta-mod/VendettaManager).

 I would also like to give special recognition to [@rhunk](https://github.com/rhunk) and the other developers of [SE](https://github.com/rhunk/SnapEnhance).
 Their work has been very useful for this mod, and some portions of their code have been used here.